 Indiana General Assembly

 Crossing the line separating Indiana and Illinois sometimes means dealing with different laws and customs.
 Readers are asked to share ideas for this weekly feature.
-This week: Medical marijuana.
+This week: Minimum wage.

 Follow The Times